JuanSync7/Project_Chimera/README.md

 Project Chimera leverages Multi-Agent Systems (MAS) to achieve a generational leap in efficiency, performance, and innovation in semiconductor design.
 This web application details:

 *   **The Strategic Imperative:** Why an AI-first future is critical for leadership in the semiconductor industry.
-*   **Architectural Blueprint:** The Multi-Agent System architecture, including the Supervisor-Worker pattern.
+*   **Architectural Blueprint:** The Multi-Agent System architecture, including the Supervisor-Worker pattern and the MCP Server.
 *   **AI-Powered Pipeline:** How agentic workflows are applied across each stage of chip design.
 *   **Human-AI Symbiosis:** The evolving role of engineers and the tools to empower them.
 *   **Critical Analysis & AGI Horizon:** Risk mitigation strategies and the long-term vision towards AGI.